How to Create a Pitch Deck for Your Startup

 1. Introduction to Your Startup

-The first slide of your presentation should be simple and introduce your business as well as what it does.
-A value proposition is often included in this slide so that investors or potential partners can clearly understand how your business helps others.
+The first slide or ‘business model slide’ of your presentation should simply introduce your business idea as well as your business model.
+A value proposition is often included in this slide so that investors or potential partners can clearly understand how your startup helps others.

 The introduction slide should use vocabulary that is simple to understand and should not include any technical language that might confuse or distract from the presented information.

-The real value of a product or service is its ability to solve a problem that many people are having.
-The second slide in your presentation allows the audience to understand why your business should exist.
+The real value of a product or service is its ability to solve a problem that many people are experiencing.
+The second slide in your pitch deck communicates how your startup is solving this pain point and why it matters.

-You could tell the story of how you personally went through this problem and used the startup product or service to solve it, or you can rely on data.
-Look for trends in the market that could prove the demand for your particular service or product and include it in your problem slide.
+There are a few common ways to convey the problem your startup is solving; telling an impactful story or including data and statistics.
+If you choose to rely on data to convey this, look for trends in the market that could prove the demand for your particular service or product and include it in your problem slide.

-For investors or partners to feel your startup is investable, they'll want to know if they will get their money back.
-Having a slide that focuses on your target market is one way of making hesitant investors feel comfortable.
+For investors or partners to feel your startup is investable, they’ll want to know if they will get their money back.
+Having a slide that focuses on your target market helps to confirm the market size and opportunity to potential investors.

 4. The Solution